Isuzu Gemini: Second generation (1985)

 The FF Gemini underwent a facelift in February 1987, receiving a more aggressive front styling with wraparound headlight as well as other minor changes.
 At the same time, the "FF" moniker was dropped, as parallel production of the preceding RWD Gemini came to an end.
-In March 1987 the Gemini saw its European premiere, at the Geneva Salon.
+In March 1987 the Gemini saw its European premiere, at the Geneva Motor Show.
 European sales of the already somewhat dated Gemini were disappointing, and Isuzu soon withdrew from the European passenger car market entirely.

 A 1.6-liter DOHC engine with 135 PS was introduced in February 1988.
 Export versions were also available with a smaller 1.3-liter four to suit taxation systems based on displacement.
 This offered 72 PS, while export specification 1.5s had 76 PS on tap and the naturally aspirated diesel offered 52 PS outside Japan.
 Trim levels were widely varied, from basic models ("C/C" in Japan, "LT" in general export markets, and "S" in the US) to Irmscher, ZZ, and Lotus Tuned versions, and plenty of optional equipment and dealer options were available.

 A second minor change was released in February 1989 for Japan only.
 The position of the rear license plate garnish for the sedan model has been moved from the trunk lid to the center part of the bumper.
 Other differences include the amber turn indicators lens now having been dropped, and an addition of side marker lights.
 In total, 748,216 second generation Geminis (under all nameplates) were built.
 150,873 of these were sold as Isuzu I-Marks in the United States, while 363,171 were sold under the Chevrolet and Geo badges.